SourceCatalog¶

 ndarray

-cutout of the segmentation image using the minimal bounding box of the source.The sum of the unmasked
+cutout of the segmentation image using the minimal bounding box of the source.The total area of the source segment in units of pixels**2.

 data